wuerzlefish/Qlockwork/Readme.txt

 Color:                             Choose one of 25 colors for the LEDs.
 Colorchange:                       Change the color in intervals.
                                    Do not change (off), every 5 minutes (five), every hour (hour), every day (day).
-Transition:                        Choose between normal or faded LED timechanges.
+Transition:                        Choose between fast, move or fade mode transition.
 Timeout:                           Time in seconds to change mode back to time.
 (0: disabled) Night off:                         Set the time the clocks turns itself off at night.
 Day on:                            Set the time the clocks turns itself on at day.